ibm-cloud-docs/codeengine/troubleshoot-build.md

 ### 3. Git source step fails
 {: #ts-build-gitsource-stepfail}

-To determine the root cause, check the logs of the step that performs the git clone operation.
+To determine the root cause, check the logs of the step that performs the Git clone operation.

 **Example error message**